jesseopdenbrouw/thuas-riscv/README.md

 * I/O: a simple 32-bit input and 32-bit output is available, as
 is a simple 7/8/9-bit UART with interrupt capabilities.
 Two SPI devices are available, with one device used for SD card socket (no interrupt) and a general purpose SPI device with hardware NSS.
-Two I2C device is available.
+Two I2C devices are available.
 A simple timer with interrupt is provided.
 A more elaborate timer is included and can generate waveforms (Output Compare and PWM) or count edges (Input Capture).